RAW-Lucia™ ISG-KO-IRF7 Cells

 3-7 x 10e6 cells

-IRF7 knockout is verified by PCR and DNA sequencing to confirm frameshift mutation/deletion.
+- Biallelic IRF7 knockout has been verified by PCR and DNA sequencing.

 This product is covered by a Limited Use License (See Terms and Conditions).Back to the top

 - 3-7 x 106 RAW-Lucia™ ISG-KO-IRF7 cells in a cryovial or shipping flask

 - 1 ml of Normocin™ (50 mg/ml).
 Normocin™ is a formulation of three antibiotics active against mycoplasmas, bacteria, and fungi.